 4.4.
 How can I find a periodical?

-Consult the periodicals search engine, which lists all of the titles in print and/or electronic format available at the Library.
+Consult the Journal Search, which publishes all of the titles in print and/or electronic format available at the Library.

-- The following information is included for printed periodicals: the name of the periodical, ISSN, room location (the last year available), where past issues are kept (previous years), what the Library has and what it is missing;
+- The following information is included for printed periodicals: the name of the periodical, ISSN, room location, what the Library has and what it is missing;

 - The following information is included for periodicals in electronic format: the title, with a direct link to the resource, ISSN, the full text of the cover, the database it belongs to and how to access it.